smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 The future proposals will be about:

-Redesign display capabilities: Allow apps to request system capabilities regarding displays, screens and seats so that apps know what displays are available, the display type (center stack, cluster, head-up, head-rest etc.), size etc. Also what types of screens the display supports, where the display is located and what seats (and therefore persons) can reach and use the display.
+Redesigning display capabilities: Allow apps to request system capabilities regarding displays, screens and seats so that apps know what displays are available, the display type (center stack, cluster, head-up, head-rest etc.), size etc. Additionally, what types of screens the display supports, where the display is located and what seats (and therefore persons) can reach and use the display.

-Analyse RPCs and their relation to displays and screens: Today in the vehicle SDL works as a system with a single main display and a single main app screen.
+Analyzing RPCs and their relation to displays and screens: Today in the vehicle, SDL works as a system with a single main display and a single main app screen.
 OEMs reuse some assets from the main app screen and present it in other areas in the vehicle.
-We have to analyse and understand how RPCs are affected by having multiple screens with multiple displays.
+We have to analyze and understand how RPCs are affected by having multiple screens with multiple displays.
 A future proposal will solve how HMI levels will work on multiple displays and what RPCs are system, display or even screen specific.

 ## Proposed solution

 In current SDL implementations the registered application always comes with a single default screen that shows the app content.
 In a nutshell the solution is to allow multiple screens per app.
 Each screen can be individually addressed and can be shown on a single display or on multiple displays.
 For convenience it should be possible to enable content duplication of another screen.

 The below image shows SYNC3 with an app screen being part of the display.
 The SYNC3 display in the center stack is the main display of the SDL system.
 The highlighted area is the viewport of app screens.
 Each app has one single main app screen that is presented on the SYNC3 display on user selection.
 Selecting another app will cause the display to show the screen of the other app.
-If that screen is visible the app is defined as in HMI level FULL.
+If that screen is visible, the app is defined as in HMI level FULL.

 ![App screen and display](../assets/proposals/NNNN-widgets/screen.png)

 It should not be part of the proposal to specify where widgets are located.
-It is the OEMs responsibility and decision how and where widgets are presented (if the OEM chooses to support widgets).
+It is the OEMs responsibility and decision on how and where widgets are presented (if the OEM chooses to support widgets).
 They could be listed on the IVI home screen, in the apps domain or next to the main app screen area.

 ![Example SYNC3 Home screen](../assets/proposals/NNNN-widgets/example-home.jpg)

 ### Apps, Displays, Screens

-Today when we speak of SDL apps once they register they get a default screen allocated on the IVI head unit.
-Strictly speaking the Show RPC is manipulating the content presented in the single default screen.
-For media apps some IVI reuse the content on clusters or on IVI overview screens (SYNC3 home screen).
+As of today, once an SDL app registers it gets a default screen allocated on the IVI head unit.
+Strictly speaking the `Show` RPC is manipulating the content presented in the single default screen.
+For media apps, some IVI reuse/repeat the content on clusters or on IVI overview screens (e.g. SYNC3 home screen).
 Adding the capability for apps to address a specific screen per Show request allows apps to fill app screens individually.

 ### Screen management

-In order to work with multiple screens the app needs to be able to create or delete screens.
+In order to work with multiple screens, the app needs to be able to create or delete screens.
 By adding the RPCs `CreateScreen` and `DeleteScreen` the app will be able to manage the screen on the main display.

 #### Mobile API